NutchapolSal/JooxDownloader/README.md

 In test runs, I found that some link will not provide mp3 download so it's for safety

-Also, the m4a will have lower quality but Joox will always give the link while mp3 has better quality but sometime Joox will just not give the link
+Also, the m4a will have lower quality(maybe) but Joox will always give the link while mp3 has better quality but sometime Joox will just not give the link
 ### Badges
 i like em